Midoirl/Analog-Audio-Synthesizer-555/README.md

 # Signal flow

-Low-frequency oscillator (vibrato)
-→ Main oscillator (square wave)
-→ RC filter stages
-→ Amplifier
-→ Speaker

-# What’s going on
+# What’s really going on

 The main oscillator produces a square wave.

 A square wave isn’t a single frequency.
 It consists of:

-1) A fundamental frequency
+* A fundamental frequency
-2) Multiple higher-frequency sine components
+* Multiple higher-frequency sine components

 Those higher-frequency components are what make it sound harsh.